DinoFest 1998

 1. This left-front view of a Deinonychus skeleton shows its rather thin and wiry build.
 This dinosaur was no sluggish monster like T. rex; it was small and quick, and probably a very dangerous and effective predator.

-China is a place rich in dinosaur fossils of all kinds and from all times in Earth's history.
-Many of the dinosaur fossils at DinoFest were from a touring Chinese exhibit, which featured many dinosaurs known from China and nowhere else.
+China is a place rich in dinosaur fossils of all kinds and from all times in the group's history on Earth.
+Many of the dinosaur fossils at DinoFest '98 were from a touring Chinese exhibit.
+This exhibit featured many dinosaurs known from China and nowhere else.

 Chinese theropods Gasosaurus and Yangchuanosaurus

 3. This particular mount featured two Chinese theropods.
-If I recall right, the large one is called Yangchuanosaurus and the smaller one is called Gasosaurus.
+The large one is called Yangchuanosaurus and the smaller one is called Gasosaurus.
 Fellow shutterbug Don Frack is visible at right.

 4. This closer view of Yangchuanosaurus's skull and foreparts clearly shows its impressive mouthful of teeth and very nasty claws.
-Yangchuanosaurus was related to the better-known dinosaur Allosaurus.
+Yangchuanosaurus was a distant cousin of the better-known theropod dinosaur Allosaurus.

 Another large exhibit at DinoFest was a full-size Tyrannosaurus model and several casts of skulls from T. rex and other carnivorous dinosaurs.